orstavik/JoiComponents/book/chapter2_HowToMakeMixins/Pattern8_MixinSingleton.md

 we will at the same time **disable garbagecollection** of the same elements.

 To register elements in the mixin from the `constructor()` is therefore an anti-pattern.
-Don't register elements in a mixin singleton if you do not have a strategy for removing them.
+Don't register elements in a mixin singleton "normal" collection if you do not have a strategy for removing them.

 ## Pattern: RegisterConnectedElementsOnly
 To ensure that the register does not contain objects that should be garbage collected,